inside.ewu.edu

 Teaching a lower-division college course under the supervision of a regular faculty member.
 Includes course planning, arranging bibliographical and other instructional aids, conferences with students, experience in classroom instruction, and student and course evaluation.

 PSYC 697.
-INTERNSHIP IN PSYCHOLOGY.
+INTERNSHIP IN COUNSELING.
 1-10 Credits.